mlabs-haskell/doc-drive-cardano-components/docs/examples/hydra-demo.md

 `datumHash = TxOutDatumHash ScriptDataInAlonzoEra (hashScriptData $ toCardanoData d)`

-where `toCardanoData` again is from Ledger.Tx.CardanoAPI.
+where `toCardanoData` again is from Ledger.Tx.CardanoAPI and `hashScriptData` is a cardano-api function.

 For the script address, the `PaymentCredential` must be a `PaymentCredentialByScript ScriptHash`, having this we can again construct the address with